gmeks/myUplinkSmartConnect/README.md

 - UserName - Your username to myuplink.com ( Sadly the public facing APi, does not allow for reschedules..)
 - Password - Your password for myuplink.com
 - ConsoleLogLevel - Sets the logs shown in the console window (Default Information), posible values Verbose,Debug,Information,Warning,Error,Fatal

+**Heating schedule based settings**
+---

+- ChangeSchedule - Change schedule automaticly based on defined rules (Default on.)
+- EnergiBasedCostSaving - Energi based rules instead of pure price based ( More below ).
 - WaterHeaterMaxPowerInHours - This is the number of hours pr day the water heater is running full power.
 - WaterHeaterMediumPowerInHours - This the number of hours pr day the water heater is running at half power, but with a lower "target temperature"
 - MediumPowerTargetTemperature - Target temperature in medium mode, default 50c
 - HighPowerTargetTemperature - Target temperature in high mode, default 70c
+- EnergiBasedPeakTimes - When using Energi based rules, this sets the target where the water should be at HighPowerTargetTemperature.

 **Optional mqtt Configuration, used to connect to smarthouse solution like homeassistant**
 ---